-The more you put into getting the home that you want, the more you’ll get out of it.
+The more you put into getting the home you want, the more you’ll get out of it.
 Not only will your dream home look exactly as you want it, home improvements can significantly add to its value, which can be great news for you if you sell it at a later date, or for your dependents.

 Adding a Perfect Landscape

 Garden landscaping features such as fountains or ponds can be particularly eye catching, but the most important thing to concentrate on is having a well prepared and maintained garden lawn.
 Gardening experts can help you fix a weedy lawn, plant new lawns to your specification, and renovate an existing lawn so it looks better than ever before.
 As a garden can often be the first thing visitors see, this can be a perfect improvement to your property as a whole.

 Making Your Property Greener

 If you want to tackle climate change, the first place you should start is your own home.
-Utilizing more energy efficient boilers and heating systems and installing loft and cavity insulation and double glazing to stop heat escaping from your home, can greatly reduce your energy bills meaning that over time the improvements can pay for themselves.
+Utilizing more energy-efficient boilers and heating systems and installing loft and cavity insulation and double glazing to stop heat escaping from your home can greatly reduce your energy bill,s meaning that the improvements can pay for themselves over time.
 An energy efficient home can also be more attractive to prospective buyers, and best of all you’ll be reducing your personal carbon footprint.

 Converting Your Unused Spaces